Earth Day Activities to Honor the Planet

 Plant A Garden

 Whether you plant one tomato plant or a full-fledged vegetable or flower garden, your connection with the soil of our planet serves to remind you that you are linked to the earth.
 Remember to avoid pesticides to control insects and disease.
 Instead, use dish soap foam to control pests.
-Not only do vegetables, fruits, flowers and all green plants keep the air clean, but they can provide a food source, smell good and add beauty to your world.
+Not only do vegetables, fruits, flowers and all green plants keep the air clean, but they can provide a delicious food source, smell good and add beauty to your world.

 Donate To Charity / Buy Used